nohn/monitoring-plugins_check_fritzbox_docsis_parameters/README.md

 Modem/Router.
 Perfdata is enabled, so given that you are using something like PNP4Nagios, nice graphs will be drawn.

-Requires curl, html2text, bc.
-Rename config.dist.sh to config.sh and
+Requires curl, html2text, bc, jq.

-adjust configuration to suit your needs.
+Rename config.dist.sh to config.sh and adjust configuration to suit your needs.

 Icinga config could look like this: